 Built in 1907, GES-2 is a disused power station located on the Bolotnaya Embankment in the popular Red October district in the centre of Moscow.
 V–A–C bought the power station in 2014 and commissioned Renzo Piano Building Workshop to convert the main building and surrounding area.
 Once a supplier of energy to the Kremlin and today a prominent listed building, GES-2 and its grounds will soon become a new, public space and major cultural venue for the city of Moscow.

-V–A–C’s future home is designed to gather its audiences and together produce and inspire new artistic expressions, cultural events and learning opportunities.
+V–A–C’s future home is designed to be a place where its audiences together with artists can discover new artistic expressions and learning opportunities, as well as shape new cultural events.

 The entire site covers 20,000 square metres and will feature a large outdoor space surrounding GES-2.
-The main building will be transformed into an open plan activity area at over 100m long and 20m high, also serving as a sheltered pedestrian walkway for passers-by.
-The complex will also host an indoor amphitheatre-like stage and seating area, galleries, a 420-seat, glass-front playhouse overlooking a birch tree grove, a library, shop, canteen, café and restaurant, learning centre and residency block.
-The new GES-2 will be energy efficient via the use of solar panels and the extraction of clean air to ventilate the building.
-GES-2 will fully embody V–A–C’s production spirit through a new facility for experimentation and production - 2,000 m2 of workshops and co-working spaces connected to the main gallery.
-This historic redbrick vaulted building, once a vodka distillery, will house fully equipped workshops for new generations of Moscow artists and creative practitioners.
+The main building will be transformed into an open plan activity area at over 100m long and 20m high, also serving as a sheltered pedestrian walkway.
+The complex will also host galleries, a 420-seat, glass-front Playhouse overlooking a birch tree grove, a library, shop, canteen, café and restaurant, learning centre and residencyblock.
+The new GES-2 will be energy efficient via the use of solar panels.
+GES-2 will fully embody V–A–C’s creative spirit through a new facility for experimentation and production - 2,000 m2 of workshops and co-working spaces connected to the main gallery.
+This historic redbrick vaulted building, once a vodka distillery warehouse, will house fully equipped workshops for artists and creative practitioners.

 I have always liked building places for people, places where people could come together and share emotions.